Technical SEO Case Study

 Core web vitals are often considered alongside a page’s ‘Performance’ scores, which is considered as one of four web quality metrics in Google’s Lighthouse audit alongside ‘Accessibility’, ‘Best Practices’ and ‘SEO’.

-Preparing for the Core Web Vitals rollout
+Preparing for the Core Web Vitals Rollout

 As webmasters were able to anticipate exactly when and what was included in this algorithm rollout, we were able to prepare for it.
 The main tools that we used to ensure we were in the best position possible ahead of the rollout included:

-• Identified groups of URLs not passing Core Web Vitals benchmarks using the Chrome UX report within Google Search Console
+• Identified groups of URLs not passing Core Web Vitals benchmarks using the Chrome UX report within the Google Search Console

 • Ran live tests using Chrome Developer Tools to identify problem areas on a page level